UniMath/agda-unimath/src/category-theory/split-essentially-surjective-functors-precategories.lagda.md

 This is Lemma 6.8 of {{#cite AKS15}}, although we give a different proof.

 **Proof.** Let `F : 𝒞 → 𝒟` be a functor of precategories, where `𝒞` is univalent.
-It suffices to assume `F` is fully faithful on isomorphism-sets.
+It suffices to assume `F` is fully faithful on the [core](category-theory.cores-categories.md) of `𝒞`.
 Then, to show that `is-split-essentially-surjective` is a proposition, i.e., that

 ```text
   (d : 𝒟₀) → Σ (x : 𝒞₀), (Fx ≅ d)